 How does real time work under Windows?

 Anyone familiar with the concept of real time knows how important it is nowadays in numerous IT areas.
 Whether for parallelly operating servomotors in a robotic arm, precise measurement applications or camera-based driving assistance systems—the reaction times between hardware and software components are a crucial factor in many modern electronic technologies.
 What once was achieved either through special stand-alone real-time operating systems (RTOS) or hardware (DSP and FPGA), can by now also be implemented by utilizing regular, commercially available Windows PCs.
-Now, of course, Windows itself is not a real-time system, as it arbitrarily diverts ressources from running applications in order to execute other programs and processes, i. e., for maintenance.
+However, Windows itself is not a real-time system, as it frequently interrupts running applications in order to execute other programs and processes, i. e., for maintenance.
 So how can these supposed opposites be brought together?
 How does real time function with Windows?

 Real time and Windows – The solution

 The only requirement for real time on Windows PCs is a processor with at least two cores.
 The basic operating principle is to instruct Windows to only use a limited number of CPU cores of a multicore processor.
 On the now vacant cores, the real-time system is booted, which, from here on out, functions just like a separate RTOS, while Windows retains its full operability on the remaining CPU cores.
 This means that from this point on, Windows and the real-time system run simultaneously and parallel to each other on the same computer, without one restricting the other.
 The instruction for Windows to boot on a limited amount of cores can be carried out relatively simple by using the configuration program msconfig.
 A guide for this can be found here: Setting up Dedicated CPUs.